-The Board currently comprises a total of eight Directors with four Executive Directors ("ED") and four Independent Directors.
+The Board currently comprises a total of seven Directors with three Executive Directors ("ED") and four Provision 2.1 of Independent Directors.
 The Board has examined its size and is satisfied that it is an appropriate size for effective decision making, taking into account the nature and scope of the Company's operations.